sannysanoff/ClickHouse-Native-JDBC/README.md

 This is a FORK of original ClickHouse-Native-JDBC found on github and written in java.
 For readme of original package, see previous version of this README.

+The JDBC keyword in a project name is a lie.
+No JDBC here.

 Goal of fork is:

 - to enable async io in kotlin, not using plain old sockets